IOTECH-Donegal/Arduboat/readme.md

 Apart from being a central repo, this material is mostly public domain, please treat it as licensed to Creative Commons (CC BY 4.0).
 If you copy or share the information, you must attribute it to its source (here!).
-Anthing complete for alpha test will be marked so.
+Any subsystem complete for alpha test will be marked so.
 Anything else will be marked as **Work-in-Progress (WIP)** or **Not Started**.

 A bill of material (BOM) will only be completed when an alpha vessel first sets sail.